-An annual report showing information on students with some teaching through Welsh and academic staff who are able to teach through Welsh.
+Information on students with some teaching through Welsh and academic staff who are able to teach through Welsh for September 2016 to August 2017.

 - The Coleg Cymraeg Cenedlaethol’s 2016/17 target for students studying at least 5 credits through Welsh was met, though the target for students studying at least 40 credits was missed.
 Please note that targets were formulated using slightly different methodology to this bulletin (detailed on page two of the report).